vestrel00/contacts-android/DEV_NOTES.md

 implement some functions in this library that does these things?
 We won't for now because the native Contacts app does not support these functions anyways.
 It can always be implemented later if the community really wants.

+Here are some other things to note.

+1. The Contacts Provider automatically creates a group membership to the default group of the target Account when the account changes.
+This occurs even if the group membership already exists resulting in duplicates.
+2. The Contacts Provider DOES NOT delete existing group memberships when the account changes.
+   This has to be done manually to prevent duplicates.

 #### RawContacts; Deletion